microsoft/WhatTheHack/046-SAPAppModernization/README.md

   - Student's resource files, code, and templates to aid with challenges

 ## Contributors
-- Anbu Govindasamy
-- Douglas Helm
-- Jason Hobson
-- Jitendra Singh
-- Moaz Mirza
-- Rajesh Elisetty
-- Satish Gurjar
-- Syed Hussain
-- Uday Punati
+- Will Eastbury
-- Dwiref Sharma
+- Martin Pankraz
-- Kiran Kumar Vejendla
-- Young Yi
+- Vinod
-- Jed Wu
+- Christof Claessens
-- Ravi Kashyap
+- Jelle Druyts